Estate Management Tips: How to Interview Contractors

 - Make sure they have the qualifications needed to accomplish the tasks at hand.

-- Ask them how long they have worked in their field and in their current position.
+- Ask them how long they have worked in their field and current position.

-- Make sure they have whatever licenses, certifications, bonding, and/or insurance is appropriate.
-Actually call to verify the information that they gave you in true and accurate.
+- Ensure they have appropriate licenses, certifications, bonding, and/or insurance.
+Call to verify the information they gave you is true and accurate.
 The insurance, for example, may have lapsed.

 - Don’t be afraid to ask them to explain in detail how they will be doing their work.
-If you don’t understand any part of the process, get more information.
+Get more information if you don’t understand any part of the process.
 As long as you’re polite with them, they shouldn’t have any issue with your inquiry.
-If they are short-tempered and don’t feel like explaining their work to you, then it’s probably a good sign that you should get someone else.
+If they are short-tempered and don’t feel like explaining their work to you, it’s probably a good sign that you should get someone else.

 - Get everything in writing!
 No detail is too small.
 Know how long the job will take and how much it will cost.
-Make sure the contract has stipulations addressing the issue of what will happen if they run over on time or budget.
+Ensure the contract has stipulations addressing the issue of what will happen if they run over on time or budget.